Clinical Associate Professor and Provost Teaching Fellow

-Vicki Packheiser is the Assistant Dean for Undergraduate Programs and a Clinical Associate Professor.
+Vicki Packheiser is a Clinical Associate Professor and Provost Teaching Fellow.
 She has been on the faculty of the UT School of Social Work since 1994.
 Prior to coming to UT, Vicki taught at Austin Community College and was an Assistant Professor at Illinois State University.
 She is a 2008 graduate of the “Courage to Teach” and “Courage to Lead” programs sponsored by the Center for Courage and Renewal and the Fetzer Institute and a recipient of the Lora Lee Pederson Teaching Excellence Award.

 Vicki was originally from Illinois, receiving her MSW from the University of Illinois and a B.S. in Social Work and Psychology from Illinois State University.
 She has over 30 years of clinical social work experience in a variety of mental health settings including children’s service coordinator and child abuse and neglect program coordinator for a community mental health center, marriage and family counselor for a family counseling center, program counselor for a psychiatric hospital and clinical social worker for a psychiatric practice.
 She has maintained her own private practice in the provision of psychotherapy, clinical supervision, consultation and training since 1989.